rifat71/ete-cypress/README.md

-** Cypress Testing Project **
+# Cypress Testing Project
-This repository contains the Cypress testing project for [Your Web Page Name].
-The project is designed to automate end-to-end tests for the web application, ensuring its functionality and preventing regressions.
+This repository contains the Cypress testing project for my website (local).
+The project is designed to automate end-to-end tests for the web application, ensuring its functionality.

 Table of Contents
 Prerequisites